 3. Target

-- (1) Triple the number of female employees with job titles in 2025 compared to FY2015, before the Act on the Promotion of Female Participation and Career Advancement in the Workplace was enforced (Increased by 2.9 times in FY2022)
+- (1) Triple the number of female employees with positions in 2025 compared to FY2015, before the Act on the Promotion of Female Participation and Career Advancement in the Workplace was enforced

 4. Actions to take